5 Best Stretches That’ll Seriously Relieve Sore Muscles

 4. Thoracic spine foam rolling

 And poor posture is a cause of all kinds of back pain like the tightening of the trapezius muscle.

 This simple foam rolling stretch is a fun exercise to engage your back muscles and provide relief to sore muscles.

 - Buy a foam roller and place it on the floor.

 - Lie back and place upper back on the foam roller.

 - Bend your knees in such a way that only your feet touch the ground.

 - Place your hands behind the head.

-- Start moving up and down via roller in such a way that the movement reaches mid-back and return towards shoulders rolling.
+- Start moving up and down via roller in such a way that the movement reaches mid-back

 - Where you feel strained muscles, pause there for 20 seconds.